camptocamp/docker-odoo-project/README.md

 This image alone does nothing because it doesn't contain any Odoo's code.
 The code should be added in a Docker inheriting from this image.

-The structure of a project has to respect a structure, look at the [example](example).
+A project has to respect a structure, look at the [example](example).

 ## Configuration